 Always conduct a spot test in an inconspicuous area.
 This simple step can prevent potential damage to your floor.

-2. Cleaning Products to Use
+3. Cleaning Products to Use

-Decide what cleaning products to use: a natural, pH-neutral, or a commercial wood cleaner.
+Decide what cleaning products to use: a natural, pH-neutral, or commercial wood cleaner.
 Your choice of cleaner depends on your preference and the condition of your hardwood floors.

 Mix a gallon of warm water and half a cup of vinegar if you prefer to use vinegar for unsealed floors.